Xientra/Unity-Crash-Course-Demonstration/README.md

 ![Inspector Fields Img](./Media/InspectorFieldsImg.png) ![Inspector Fields Img2](./Media/InspectorFieldsImg2.png)

+There's also [Hide in Inspector](https://docs.unity3d.com/ScriptReference/HideInInspector.html) to hide public variables.

+#### Reference to Components

 To now have a reference to the Collider you can drag and drop the Collider in there.

 There is also a different way to get a component and that is with [GetComponent](https://docs.unity3d.com/ScriptReference/GameObject.GetComponent.html)